 You might have a target behavior in mind that you want to change.
 The success of any treatment plan hinges upon our dedication and strong desire to make the change.
 Without this, we will either fail at the plan or relapse in the future.
 To help us figure out how willing we are to make the change we will discuss the pros and cons of changing or staying the same and self-efficacy.
+Additionally, we will explore the effect of our values and mindset on change and how all four factors affect our willingness to make change.

 - 3.1.
 Thinking About Changing

 - 3.2.
 Pros and Cons of Making Change

 - 3.3.
 Self-Efficacy

+- 3.4.
+Values and Mindset

+- 3.5.
+The Interrelationship of All Factors on a Willingness to Change

-- Clarify stages people go through when deciding to bring about behavior change. - State the utility of a pros and cons analysis. - Clarify the role of self-efficacy in behavior change.
+- Clarify stages people go through when deciding to bring about behavior change. - State the utility of a pros and cons analysis. - Clarify the role of self-efficacy in behavior change. - Clarify the role of values and mindset in behavior change.